Frequently Asked Questions

 Q-1 – How do I make my day run smoothly?

 A-1 – Hire a professional coordinator.
-Not a bridesmaid, and not your Aunt Linda – a professional event coordinator (they are worth their weight in wedding cake).
+Not someone in your wedding party or your best friend – a professional event coordinator (they are worth their weight in wedding cake).
 They take the lead during your event, and make sure that everyone is on the same page at the same time and take care of any issues.

 Q-2 – Why hire a DJ?